opensearch-project/documentation-website/_data-prepper/managing-data-prepper/configuring-data-prepper.md

 nav_order: 5
 redirect_from:
  - /clients/data-prepper/data-prepper-reference/
+ - /monitoring-plugins/trace/data-prepper-reference/
 ---

 # Configuring Data Prepper

-You can customize your Data Prepper confiuration by editing the `data-prepper-config.yaml` file in your Data Prepper installation.
+You can customize your Data Prepper configuration by editing the `data-prepper-config.yaml` file in your Data Prepper installation.
 The following configuration options are independent from pipeline configuration options.

 ## Data Prepper configuration